Jegarde/RecNet-Login/README.md

 # Login function from the module
 login = login_to_recnet(username, password)

-if not login['success']:  # If the login was successful, this will be true
+if not login['success']:  # If the login was successful, the variable will be true
     # Login failed.
     sys.exit(login['error'])  # Print error included in the returned dictionary